Towards High Resolution Probabilistic Coastal Inundation Forecasting from Sparse Observations: Problem Formulation

-Note that, both problems are spatio-temporal forecasting problems, since we aim to forecast the inundation level on all cells in a patch together.
-They are also probabilistic forecasting problems, as we want to learn the distribution of inundation values instead of making a single prediction.
-Finally, Problem \ref{prob:multipatch_forecast} represents a generalized version of Problem \ref{prob:single_patch_forecast}.
-Here, we aim to learn a single model that can be utilized to forecast inundation levels on multiple patches/areas.
+Here, we aim to forecast the inundation on all cells in a patch (i.e., $\xb$ ) even though in the context inundation history (i.e., $\yb$) we only know the inundation levels on cells where sensors are placed.
+Problem \ref{prob:multipatch_forecast} is a probabilistic forecasting problem, as we want to learn the distribution of inundation values instead of making a single prediction.

 The following section presents the basics of a denoising diffusion model used by our method \dflood{} for learning our target distributions.
-Subsequently, we present details on how we have designed \dflood{} to capture spatial and temporal dynamics of our inundation values.
+Subsequently, we present details on how we have designed \dflood{} to capture spatial and temporal dynamics of inundation values.